Torsion subgroups of small cancellation groups: Abstract

 \section{Abstract}

-We prove that torsion subgroups of \cftfs small cancellation groups are finite.
-This follows from a more general result on the existence of fixed points for locally elliptic actions of groups on simply connected \cftfs small cancellation complexes.
+We prove that torsion subgroups of groups defined by \aotors small cancellation presentations are finite cyclic groups.
+This follows from a more general result on the existence of fixed points for locally elliptic (every element fixes a point) actions of groups on simply connected small cancellation complexes.
 We present an application concerning automatic continuity.
+We observe that simply connected \cttss complexes may be equipped with a CAT$(0)$ metric.
+This allows us to get stronger results on locally elliptic actions in that case.
+It also implies that the Tits Alternative holds for groups acting on simply connected \cttss small cancellation complexes with a bound on the order of cell stabilisers.